-For the almost four years I’ve been writing this blog, I’ve periodically shared my concerns about developing national standards.
+For the almost four years I’ve been writing blog, I’ve periodically shared my concerns about developing national standards.
 I’ve feared that people were over-estimating its impact on the classroom (where, in fact, I think it’s more like callers to talk radio feeling like they’re actually doing something about a problem).
 And I’ve been concerned that it was a boondoggle for publishers and testing services salivating at the prospect of selling new textbooks and tests.

 But the Common Core Standards train has long left the station, and that fight is lost.